Is it more difficult for you to hear during cold and flu season? There’s a scientific reason for that.

 - Organ transplant

-Additionally, the immune system may be weak due to:
+Additionally, your immune system may be weakened due to:

 - Vitamin D deficiency

-If you’re experiencing pain or ear stuffiness that won’t go away, you should consult a professional.
+If you’re experiencing ongoing pain or clogged ears that don’t go away, you should consult a professional as soon as possible.